sathomas/jsDataV.is/src/text/ch6/04-maplibrary.md

 3. sets the `opacity` of the element to `0` to match its initial `hidden` status (line 4),
 4. adds the new element to the `markerPane` layer in the map (line 5),
 5. sets the contents of the element to the label text (line 6),
-6. calculates a position for the label using its defined latitude/longitude (line 7) and then adjusting for any offset (lines 8-11), and
+6. calculates a position for the label using its defined latitude/longitude (line 7) and then adjusts for any offset (lines 8-11), and
 7. positions the element on the map (line 12).

 ``` {.javascript .numberLines}